S-e-m-a-c/Icarus-Mods/README.md

 D_ItemsStatic.json

-		All Meta Picks, Axes, Knives, Spears, Sickles and Hammers have Attatchment Slots
+		Increased Well rRested buff for Wood Bed to 900 Increased Well Rested Buff for Rustic Bed to 900 Increased Well Rested Buff for Interior Wood Bed to 1200 All Meta Picks, Axes, Knives, Spears, Sickles and Hammers have Attatchment Slots
 		All Meta Armour pieces have Attatchment Slots